huangwei-pku/huangwei-pku.github.io/research.md

 **How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.
 Revision Requested at *Journal of Development Economics*.

+**How Does Undervaluation in Medical Savings Accounts (MSAs) Affect Healthcare Utilization?
+Evidence from Administrative Data in China.** with Xiaoyan Lei and Yuqi Ta.
+Revision Requested at *Journal of Health Economics*.

-**Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit, *Journal of Health Economics*.
+**Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit.

 **Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.
 (Under review)